Purpose-Built Control Sets for Every Organization

 Essential Security Practices: Advanced Threats control set for organizations facing sophisticated threat actor activity.

-SCF CORE AI-Enabled Ops
+SCF CORE AI-Enabled Operations

-SCF CORE IoT/OT
+SCF CORE AI Model Deployment

 68 Controls Across 20 Domains